 Sex addiction may be a fairly new concept for people to grasp.
-Even health professionals have a hard time identifying it as an additiction.
-Not because people cannot be addicted to sex, but is really that they are just addicted to sex?
-Think about someone who has an eating disorder, or gambles compulsively.
+Even health professionals have a hard time identifying it as an addiction.
+Think about someone who has an eating disorder or who gambles compulsively.
 The underlying mental disorders that cause the behaviors are at the heart of the addiction.

 There are no clear answers for understanding what causes sex addiction.
 For some, traumatic childhood experiences, like being abused physically or emotionally, may play a role.
 Having a personality disorder could also increase your risk for developing sex addiction.
 For others, it may be a learned behavior from growing up in a dysfunctional home where the behavior was ignored or denied.

 How do you know if you have a problem?
-The Society for the Advancement of Sexual Health (SASH) points out that sex addiction can manifest itself in many different ways, but there are some general characteristics:
+Sex addiction can manifest itself in many different ways, but there are some general characteristics:

 The main point to remember is that you no longer feel in control of your behavior.
 Because of this, you may: